buildbuddy-io/buildbuddy/docs/enterprise-setup.md

 ## Docker Image

-We publish a [Docker](https://www.docker.com/) image with every release that contains a pre-configured BuildBuddy.
+We publish a [Docker](https://www.docker.com/) image with every release that contains a pre-configured BuildBuddy Enterprise.

 To run it, use the following command: